A responsible value chain

 We follow laws and regulations as applicable to us.
 Additionally, the Atlas Copco Group has made the following principle decisions as listed below.

-Since the beginning of March 2022, we have paused all new orders for equipment to Russia except equipment that is used for humanitarian purposes, such as hospitals.
-We have performed certain services in cases where customers have not been subject to sanctions.
+Since the beginning of March 2022, we have paused all new orders for capital equipment to Russia, except some equipment for humanitarian purposes, such as medical equipment.
+We perform some services, for example connected to legally binding warranty obligations, but only after controlling that we can fulfill all trade compliance obligations.

 We have decided to restrict business in Myanmar.
 The restriction does not include equipment for humanitarian purposes such as hospitals or Covid-19 clinics nor spare parts and service for previously sold equipment, all subject to being allowed under applicable sanctions.